 4. If I already know which learning site I want to work with, can I contact it directly?

 You are welcome to make direct contact with the learning site/s of your choice.
-We do ask that you provide notice of your request for TA to Nicola Smith-Kea.
+We do ask that you provide notice of your request for TA to firstname.lastname@example.org.
 This will allow us to track more effectively, the requests for Learning Sites technical assistance.

 5. Will there be a cost associated with receiving TA from a learning site?

-Technical assistance is provided to law enforcement agencies at no cost in an effort to assist with the development or implementation of SPR strategies.
-However, supplemental funds can be made available on a case-by-case basis to agencies that are interested in site visits with learning sites.
+Technical assistance is provided to law enforcement agencies at no cost in an effort to assist with the development or implementation of PMHCs.
+The only potential associated cost is for travel, if the technical assistance provided includes a site visit or other in-person assistance.
+Supplemental funds may occasionally be made available on a case-by-case basis.

 6. What is the relationship between CSG Justice Center and the learning sites?

 The CSG Justice Center manages and provides staff support to the learning sites project and develops resources that can be tailored to the distinct needs of jurisdictions.
 Staff works closely with the learning sites to help match the expertise and resources each site offers to the TA needs of law enforcement agencies.
 The Justice Center, with guidance from a team of national experts and the U.S. Department of Justice’s Bureau of Justice Assistance (BJA), selected the ten police departments listed above to act as national learning sites that will help jurisdictions across the country improve their responses to people with mental illnesses.